open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 ```

 2. If there is a `CustomSigner` type registration, the secret signed via the custom signer defined in the
-`CustomSignerRegistrationConfig` will be injected to the deployments defined in the addon template
+`CustomSignerRegistrationConfig` will be injected to the deployments and daemonsets defined in the addon template

 ```yaml
 ...